choishingwan/PRS-Tutorial/docs/index.md

     echo "Tab B"
     ```

-    You can click on the tab to change to relevant codes (e.g. different operation system)
+    You can click on the tab to change to an alternative code (e.g to a different operation system)

 # Requirements
 To follow the tutorial, you will need the following programs installed: